jamesnitz/VueQuizApp/README.md

 ![app image](/src/assets/images/quiz.jpg)
 ## About
 ```
-More practie is understanding Vue, components, directives, and lifecycle
+More practice in understanding Vue, components, directives, and lifecycle!
 ```